MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

-- The string "sig"
+- the string "sig"
-- 0-2 whitespace characters
+- zero to two whitespace characters
-- An equal sign (=)
+- an equal sign (=)
-- 0-2 whitespace characters
+- zero to two whitespace characters
-- Any combination of between 43-53 characters that are lower- or uppercase letters, digits, or the percent sign (%)
+- any combination of between 43-53 characters that are lower- or uppercase letters, digits, or the percent sign (%)
-- The string "%3d"
+- the string "%3d"
-- Any character that is not a lower- or uppercase letter, digit, or percent sign (%)
+- any character that is not a lower- or uppercase letter, digit, or percent sign (%)

 ### Checksum